 Another month of strong sales left Okotoks struggling to maintain enough supply.
 The low level of inventory relative to sales has persisted in this market since the third quarter of last year, which caused steady gains in prices, especially for detached homes.

-The price of a detached home was nearly 14 percent higher than June of last year and nearly 7 percent higher than prices recorded at the start of the year.
+The price of a detached home was nearly 14 percent higher than in June of last year and nearly 7 percent higher than prices recorded at the start of the year.
 Prices also rose for other property types.

 Contact a Fully-licensed Real Estate Agent